Octalysis

-Application

-Using the Octalysis framework, Magnum created a digital online game that resembles the Super Mario game.
-After playing the game, the player is returned to Magnum’s main site.

 mHealth has developed applications based on the Octalysis framework to assist people in self-care management and self-stress management.
 They are using framework to map how top rated stress management apps address the right brain drives and to provide motivation to increase adherence.

 Other global companies that have used or been inspired by the Octalysis Framework include IDEO, Google, LEGO, Volkswagen, and Huawei.